Anika-Roy/teamLemonTart/README.md

 - The main function is protected by a try-except clause that will catch the error and display the error message.

 ## Innovation and Creativity
-- We have tried keeping the user in mind while making the forecast tool.
+- We have tried keeping the user in mind while making the forecast tool, adding autocomplete(prev version), option of choosing dates through calendars etc to make it more user-friendly.